programming-notes/active-record-intro-creating-tables-challenge/README.md

 ### &lt;EXTREMELY IMPORTANT&gt;

-What are those hash options to the left of our declarations?
+What are those hash options to the right of our declarations?
 Those are known as _constraints_.
 We can tell the database to optimize the design of the table.
 For example, should our database ever allow a `dogs` table row to be nameless, or license-less?
 In those cases our database should defend itself